 Castles & Palaces of the Tudors & Stuarts: The Golden Age of Britain's Historic & Stately Houses by Charles Phillips.
 A visual reference guide.

 Nonsuch Palace: Domestic Material by Martin Biddle.
 Nonsuch in Surrey was Henry VIII's last and most fantastic palace.
 Excavations of the site in 1959-60 uncovered a large amount of architectural and domestic material.
 This volume, the second in the series, publishes the domestic finds, including glass, ceramics, coins and tokens, clay pipes, and a wooden pocket sundial.

 The Royal Palaces of Tudor England: Architecture and Court Life 1460-1547 by Simon Thurley.
 The author, chief curator of England's Historic Royal Palaces Agency, discusses Tudor food, manners, recreation and much more.
 Includes floor plans of palaces.
 I have this book and it's fantastic.
-From Alibris.